cplagge2/zendesk-intern-challenge/README.md

 # zendesk-intern-challenge
-Implementation solving the problem laid out in the
+Implementation solving the problem laid out in the Zendesk engineering intern coding challeng